If it has a hole in its bottom, it matters little whether

 is not a problem with our nature but with our current reality!
 It is the increase of appetite and its fulfillment that gives us much pleasure in life.
 When the level of fulfillment is too low, we suffer either physically or psychologically.
-How wonderful it would be to be satisfied and not have to chase after and worry about getting the things we want and need to sustain and enhance our lives, and to focus totally on the enhancement aspect.
+How wonderful it would be to be satisfied and not have to chase after and worry about getting the things we want and need to sustain and enhance our lives, and to focus primarily on the enhancement aspect.